-We recorded an operating loss of \$31.0 million, excluding the one-time gain on sale of assets of \$3.3 million, for the year ended December 31, 2012 and ended the period with an accumulated deficit of \$93.0 million.
-We recorded an operating loss of \$24.3 million, excluding the one-time gain on sale of patents of \$35.6 million, for the year ended December 31, 2011 and ended the period with an accumulated deficit of \$65.4 million.
-In addition, we recorded an operating loss of \$23.2 million for the year ended December 31, 2010.
+We recorded an operating loss of \$25.6 million, excluding the one-time gain on sale of assets of \$0.6 million, for the year ended December 31, 2013 and ended the period with an accumulated deficit of \$117.8 million.
+We recorded an operating loss of \$31.0 million, excluding the one-time gain on sale of assets of \$3.3 million, for the year ended December 31, 2012.
+We recorded an operating loss of \$24.3 million, excluding the one-time gain on sale of patents of \$35.6 million, for the year ended December 31, 2011.
 We expect to continue to incur operating losses for the foreseeable future as we secure customers for and invest in the commercialization of our IC products.
 Due to the strong commitment of our resources to research and development and expansion of our offerings to customers, we will need to increase revenues substantially beyond levels that we have attained in the past in order to generate sustainable operating profit.
-Given our history of fluctuating revenues and operating losses, the expected reduction in royalty and licensing revenues and challenges we face in securing customers for our IC products, we cannot be certain that we will be able to achieve profitability on either a quarterly or annual basis in the future.
+Given our history of fluctuating revenues and operating losses, the expected reduction in royalty and licensing revenues and challenges we face in securing customers for our IC products, we cannot be certain that we will be able to achieve profitability on either a quarterly or annual basis in the future

-Our success depends upon the semiconductor market's acceptance of our Bandwidth Engine ICs.
+Our success depends upon the networking and communications systems markets' acceptance of our ICs.

-The future prospects of our business depend on the adoption and acceptance by our target markets of our Bandwidth Engine ICs.
+The future prospects of our business depend on the adoption and acceptance by our target markets, networking and communications equipment, of our Bandwidth Engine and LineSpeed ICs.
 In 2011, we began focusing our engineering, marketing and sales efforts on our IC products and de-emphasizing our technology licensing activities, which historically have been our primary revenue source.
 Our primary focus is on obtaining design wins, or winning competitive bids, in which customers select our IC products to design into their systems.
 Our prospective customers may be unwilling to adopt and design-in our ICs due to the uncertainties and risks surrounding designing a new IC into their systems and relying on a supplier that has almost no history of manufacturing such ICs.
 In addition, our Bandwidth Engine IC products require our customers and their other IC suppliers to implement our new and proprietary chip-to-chip communication protocol, GCI, which they may be unwilling to do.
 We have determined and negotiated prices with a few customers for our ICs and have gained only limited experience with the cost of making and selling these products.
 Thus, currently we do not know whether we will be able to profitably make and sell these products.
 We are investing significant resources to develop our next generation IC products, but may not introduce these new products successfully or obtain significant revenue from them.